The question “Monolith or microservices?” is often debated like a belief system. The practical view is simpler: both can work.

 The often best approach is not “monolith or microservices”, but decoupling in stages: First clear modules/bounded contexts, contracts, tests, and observability – then extract individual domains (strangler pattern).

-A modular monolith is a middle ground: The application remains a single unit but is internally divided into clear modules with defined boundaries.
-Each module has its own responsibility, communicates through defined interfaces, and could later be deployed independently.
+A modular monolith is a middle ground.
+The application stays as a single unit, but is divided internally into clear modules with defined boundaries.
+Each module has its own responsibility and communicates through defined interfaces.
+Individual modules can be extracted later if needed.

 Avoiding Common Pitfalls